When you’re planning on moving in with your partner, there are important money conversations you need to have before moving in with your partner.

 Before you’re moving in together, it’s important to understand what they value and what is important to them.
 The habits they have around the things they value may have an impact on your joint life together.

 My partner loves playing games and spends a great deal of time playing games both online and offline.
 He used to spend a good amount of money on getting new games, getting new consoles, or updating his computer.
-Currently he doesn’t spend too much money on those type of things, but it’s still something to keep in mind when you’re going to live together.
+Currently, he doesn’t spend too much money on those types of things, but it’s still something to keep in mind when you’re going to live together.

 When we’ve talked about this point, he also asked me to give away/throw out all of the stuff I don’t use anymore.
 That way, we can start fresh when we’re moving in together, instead of just moving all my stuff simply from one place to another.